joxeankoret/diaphora/README.md

 For more details, please check the tutorial in the "doc" directory.

 NOTE: If you're looking for a tool for diffing or matching functions between binaries and source codes, you might want to take a look to [Pigaios](https://github.com/joxeankoret/pigaios).
+Support for "Ghydra" might come in the future (if it makes any sense).

 ## Getting help and asking for features